Page 56

 reality.

-"But how can the last endevor of imagination dis-
+"But how can the endevor of imagination dis-

-miss the sky?" he yelled over the waves.
+miss the sky?" he yelled out.